 Warm region gardeners are often frustrated by their inability to grow many types of plants that are not hardy in their zone.
-USDA zones 9 to 11 are areas with the lowest temperatures at 25 to 40 degrees F. (-3-4 C.).
+USDA zones 9 to 11 are areas with the lowest temperatures at 25 to 40 degrees F. (-3 to 4 C.).
 That means a freeze is rare and daytime temperatures are warm even in winter.
 Specimens that require a chilling period are not suitable plants for hot climates; however, there are plenty of native and adaptive plants that will thrive in these garden zones.

 Gardening in Zones 9-11

-Maybe you’ve moved to a new area or you suddenly have garden space in your tropical to semi-tropical town.
+Maybe you’ve moved to a new area, or you suddenly have garden space in your tropical to semi-tropical town.
 Either way, you now will need planting tips for zones 9 through 11.
-These zones can run the gamut in other weather characteristics but they rarely freeze or snow and average temperatures are warm year-round.
+These zones can run the gamut in other weather characteristics, but they rarely freeze, or snow, and average temperatures are warm year-round.
 A good place to start planning your garden is with your local extension office.
 They can tell you what native plants are a good fit for a landscape and what non-native plants might do well too.

 Zones 9 to 11 in the United States encompass such areas as Texas, California, Louisiana, Florida, and other southern areas of the states.
 Their characteristics regarding water vary, however, which is also a consideration when choosing plants.

 Some xeriscape choices for Texas and other arid states might be along the lines of plants like:

 - Cedar sedge